langjam/langjam/README.md

 Each jam is 48 hours long, beginning at 7pm UK time on Friday and ending at 7pm UK time on Sunday.

+## What to build

+Each jam will have a theme for that weekend.
+Your projects should build on that theme and show that theme in their final design.
+You can build an interpreter or a compiler, so long as it can run or build examples of code in the programming language you create.

 ## Who can enter

 Anyone, from any age, from anywhere in the world.
 You can join by yourself or as part of a group.